Skip to main content

 )

-While threaded messages may contain attachments and message buttons, when your reply is broadcast to the channel, it'll actually be a reference to your reply, not the reply itself.
-So, when appearing in the channel, it won't contain any attachments or message buttons.
-Also note that updates and deletion of threaded replies works the same as regular messages.
+While threaded messages may contain attachments and message buttons, when your reply is broadcast to the channel, it'll actually be a reference to your reply and not the reply itself.
+When appearing in the channel, it won't contain any attachments or message buttons.
+Updates and deletion of threaded replies works the same as regular messages.

-See the Threading messages together article for more information.
+Refer to the threading messages page for more information.

 Updating a message

-Let's say you have a bot which posts the status of a request.
+Let's say you have a bot that posts the status of a request.
 When that request changes, you'll want to update the message to reflect it's state.

 response = client.chat_update(